Westchester Mall Cinemas

 Unfavorite 1 person favorited this theater

-Located in the Westchester Mall Shopping Center which opened in mid-1968 as High Point’s first enclosed shopping center, and was the Triad’s first ever mall.
+Located in the Zayre Shopping Center, just to the south of the Westchester Mall Shopping Center which opened in mid-1968 as High Point’s first enclosed shopping center, and was the Triad’s first ever mall.

-This theatre opened on April 29, 1970 as the Trans-Luc Inflight Cinema by Brandt Theatres as a 690-seat single screen.
+This theatre opened on April 29, 1970 as the Trans-Lux Inflight Cinema by Brandt Theatres as a 690-seat single screen.
 The opening attraction for the grand opening was “The Ballad of Cable Hogue” starring Jason Robards.
-It was renamed Westchester Mall Cinemas in 1975 and was later twinned by 1978.
-The format changed by the early-1980’s when the theatre went from screening first-run movies to second-run features as discount prices.
-It is still a discount cinema, now operated under Kleesburg Theatres.
+It was renamed Westchester Cinema in 1975 and was twinned in 1976 opened as the Royal Cine II showing adult movies.
+The format changed by the early-1980’s when the theatre went to second-run features at discount prices.
+It was last operated under Kleeburg Cinemas as a discount theatre.

 Contributed by raymond